-- + Registering as a Course Rep online https://www. theunionmmu.org/ your-voice/course-repsinformation. - + Undertake training from The Union to enable you to do your role successfully. - + Gathering student feedback regarding satisfaction, ideas for change, and issues, and recording this on Digital Rep. - + Presenting this feedback at all Staff Student Liaison meetings and at Programme Committee meetings throughout the year.
+- + Attend Education Council meetings to discuss big issues, influence campaigns and hold the Education Officer to account. - + Registering as a Course Rep online theunionmmu. org/course-reps. - + Undertake training from The Union to enable you to do your role successfully. - + Gathering student feedback regarding satisfaction, ideas for change, and issues, and